Mjz86/C_colon/mcc.md

 the dynamic object creation might need to store it in the heap .

--dyn this: in a dyn struct , either only one member can have this , or its implicitly the same as the staric structures, by specifing a dyn this on a member you can set the address of that member as the address of that structure.
+-dyn this: in a dyn struct , either only one member can have this , or its implicitly the same as the static structures, by specifing a dyn this on a member you can set the address of that member as the address of that structure.

+- `dyn (nullable) (cow) `:
+an object declared dyn is as if its allocated in the heap via implicit elidable calls to (re)new and delete of the context-type , note that compiler may insert bytes before or after the allocated object depending on its needs , a dyn object member is a pointer to that member , if nullable it can be null , and access to it would result in an implicit  contract violation. the cow qualification can be used on this object, creating any mutable reference will make the cow copy a unique reference to that copy , creating a copy of the pointer does a shallow cow copy using an implicit atomic reference counter before or after the object( can be padded in the compiler if alignment requirements say so). the reason for this being a language construct instead of a library one is that the dyn(Q) purity qualification would be able to support trees with cow , this would help in making functional colon a viable pure language. note that the byte  value, or size of the dyn pointer is implemented defined , implementations are encouraged to use a bit in the pointer to indicate if the allocation is elided, similar to what the coroutine handle does.

 ---